What Not Do If Charged With A DUI

 Alcohol not only impairs the judgment of DUI suspects before they get behind the wheel but also after they get pulled over by a police officer.
 Even if you are not impaired by alcohol it is extremely intimidating to be the suspect of a DUI investigation.
 A truthful admission of having some alcohol before being pulled over can lead to a battery of tests and poor decisions that can lead to a DUI arrest and a possible conviction.
 The following are three of the biggest DUI mistakes drivers make during a traffic stop:

 Mistake 1: Submitting to the Field Sobriety Tests

 A traffic officer only needs reasonable suspicion that a traffic violation was committed to stop a motorist who is driving or suspected of a DUI.
 But to arrest a DUI suspect an officer needs a higher burden of proof or probable cause that an actual DUI was committed.

 A police officer develops probable cause by conducting a DUI investigation.
 Police officers do this by having a suspect submit to field sobriety tests.
 These test include the Horizontal Gaze Nystagmus Test (HGN, a.k.a. the pupil/follow my pen test), the finger to nose test, the walk and turn, one-leg stand, Romberg Modified (balance test), and ABC alphabet test.
 Of these tests, only the HGN, walk and turn, and one-leg stand is even approved by NHTSA as standardized field sobriety tests.

-If an officer asks you to step outside of the vehicle to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
+If an officer asks you to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
 You are not legally required to perform these tests even if an officer asks you to do so.

 For a Standardized Field Sobriety Test *FSTs” to be reliable and accurate they need to be instructed, explained, and measured exactly the same way each and every time.
 The problem is that they are not.